 Interest rate risk is the risk that changes in market interest rates will adversely affect the fair value of an investment.
 Generally, the longer the maturity of an investment, the greater the sensitivity of its fair value to changes in market interest rates.
 The Commission does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
-The investments held by the Wisconsin Local Government Investment Pool mature in 12 months or less.
+As of December 31, 2021, the Wisconsin Local Government Investment Pool had a weighted average maturity of 74 days.